Holocaust analogy in animal rights

 Individuals and groups have drawn direct comparisons between animal cruelty and the Holocaust.
-The analogies began soon after the end of World War II, when literary figures, many of them Holocaust survivors, Jewish or both, began to draw parallels between the treatment of animals by humans and the treatments of prisoners in Nazi death camps.
+The analogies began soon after the end of World War II, when literary figures, many of them Holocaust survivors, Jewish, or both, began to draw parallels between the treatment of animals by humans and the treatments of prisoners in Nazi death camps.
 The Letter Writer, a 1968 short story by Isaac Bashevis Singer, is a literary work often cited as the seminal use of the analogy.
 The comparison has been criticized by organizations that campaign against antisemitism, including the Anti-Defamation League (ADL) and the United States Holocaust Memorial Museum, particularly since 2006, when PETA began to make heavy use of the analogy as part of campaigns for improved animal welfare.

+The use of the term holocaust in relation to the mass killing of animals predates the Nazi Holocaust.
+In 1897, American zoologist and animal-rights advocate J. Howard Moore published an essay titled "The Unconscious Holocaust", in which he applied the term to the killing of animals for food, clothing, and sport.
+At the time, holocaust was commonly used in the broader sense of complete or wholesale destruction, rather than as the later proper name for the Nazi genocide of Ashkenazi Jews.

 Comparisons

 Isaac Bashevis Singer's quote, "In relation to [animals], all people are Nazis; for the animals, it is an eternal Treblinka", became a classic reference in the discussions about the legitimacy of the comparison of animal exploitation with the Holocaust.